Madison Square Garden Sports: Main history

 In February 2010, Cablevision spun off the MSG properties, including the sports franchises, into the Madison Square Garden Company.

 On September 30, 2015, MSG spun off its regional sports networks; the split was structured so that the original Madison Square Garden Company was renamed to MSG Networks, Inc., and spun off its sports and entertainment properties as a new Madison Square Garden Company.

 In September 2018, Madison Square Garden began work on a spherical music venue in Las Vegas, called MSG Sphere Las Vegas, planned to open in 2021.
 Earlier in the year, MSG announced plans to build MSG Sphere London, near the Queen Elizabeth Olympic Park in Stratford.
 Both venues are designed by Populous architects and are supposed to incorporate highly advanced audio and visual technologies.
 The company's Las Vegas venue opened on September 29, 2023.
 In January 2024, plans for the venue in London were shelved.

 In November 2019, MSG announced its intent to perform a tax-free spin off its non-sports assets as a new publicly traded company.
 Both companies would remain controlled by the Dolan family.
 The spin-off was completed in April 2020, with the entertainment assets spun off as Madison Square Garden Entertainment, and the existing company renamed Madison Square Garden Sports.

+In February 2026, it was reported that Madison Square Garden Sports was considering spinning out the Knicks and Rangers as separate companies following calls from an activist shareholder.